derektypist/project-euler-054/README.md

 ### Content

 Code in script.js taken from [Mike Talbot - Real World JavaScript map/reduce - Solving the Poker Hand Problem](https://dev.to/miketalbot/real-world-javascript-map-reduce-solving-the-poker-hand-problem-3eie), which was accessed on March 2022.
+Array `handsArr` in script.js taken from [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp).

 ### Acknowledgements